philcifone/libaraxia/README.md

  - need to add "no-cover.png" to prod server, or just do text placement.
 JavaScript goes brrrrr looking for it if it isn't there.
 - WOOHOO fixed the search, cover fetch, and info fetch.
 Updated styles, working on fonts.
 Cant quite get it.

+### 📅 2025-03-26
+#### Docker packaging!
+- Been awhile since any meaningful updates!
+Happy to have docker packaging figured out.

 ---
 Built with ☕ and 🥃 by a 📖 lover, for 📚 lovers.